moliver28/research-handbook/content/job-families/finance/It-entapps-services.md

 #### Requirements

-- Bachelor's degree in computer science, information technology or a related field or relevant work experience.-
+- Bachelor's degree in computer science, information technology or a related field or relevant work experience.
 - 2 or more years leading an IT support related role (Analyst, engineering or servicedesk)
 - Excellent written and verbal communication.
 - Knowledge of key project management terminology and phases.